GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 In case you need to interact with your custom attachment, there are a couple of steps required:
 1. Create a delegate for your custom attachment view which extends from `ChatMessageContentViewDelegate`.
-2. Create a custom `ChatMessageListVC` if you didn't already, and make it conform to the delegate created in step 1.
+2. Create a custom `ChatMessageListVC` if you haven't already, and make it conform to the delegate created in step 1.
 3. Change your custom injector and add a tap gesture recognizer to your custom view.
 The delegate can be called by accessing `contentView.delegate` and casting it to your custom delegate.

 Below is the full example on how to add a interaction to the custom workout attachment: